 Ginger and spring onion juice

-This is used in Taiwanese dishes to get rid of smells and stomach wind.
+In Taiwanese dishes, this combo is use to get rid of smells (meat) and stomach wind.

 2 tablespoons ginger, chopped